 Another crucial aspect of optimizing your website is to discover how long it takes for your site to load.
 No one wants to deal with a website that takes forever to load.
 Anything over three seconds can seem like minutes for customers that are using the Internet to conveniently locate products and services.
 After all, that is what the Internet is all about: convenience.
 So, if you take this away, a visitor is going to be much more likely to bounce and head to a competitor’s website instead.

 Smartphones have taken off massively over the past few years, with around 36% of the world’s population owning one.
 In turn, mobile browsing has overtaken desktop browsing, which means you need to adapt your SEO strategy to suit mobile devices.
 How?
 Firstly, you need to ensure that your website is mobile friendly at a minimum but ideally mobile responsive so that it adjusts to the size and dimensions of mobile devices.
 Secondly, you need to realise that SEO is very different when catering to the mobile form.
-There are lots of things you need to consider.
+There are lots of things you need to consider when you do web design.
 For starters, use smaller page titles and headings, and break up your content with shorter paragraphs resulting in greater use of white space so that readers aren’t bombarded with a screen full of text.